mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 ## Before you start

-Congrats! **Preparing** for an interview is a rewarding and fun journey, note that I said **preparing** for an interview instead of acing it because passing an interview could be the outcome of enough and good preparation (luck is involved too but I'll get to this shortly), the process is rewarding because you improve your ability to come up with a solution to an algorithmic problem in a short amount of time, also, the concepts that you learn when you're preparing for the system design interviews are invaluable and will be helpful throughout your career.
+**Preparing** for an interview is a rewarding, stressful and interesting experience, note that I said **preparing** for an interview instead of passing it because passing an interview could be the outcome of enough and good preparation (luck is involved too but I'll get to this shortly), it's stressful on every single stage from the first time you send your resume and wait for the automated program or the recruiter not to reject it until the last day you negotiate your offer with your recruiter, however, the process is rewarding because you improve your problem solving skills and some of the concepts and techniques that you learn when you're preparing for the coding interview as well as the system design interview are invaluable and will be helpful throughout your career.

 My plan was to interview with my target top companies (Airbnb, Facebook, Google) at once and I wanted to do the onsites close to each other (with at least one day to rest between interviews), I got awesome recruiters that helped me schedule the 3 onsites in 2 weeks.
 My plan contains notes that are applicable to any company as well as specifics for each of my target companies, disclaimer: *this is my plan and it worked for me and it might or might not work for you*, I focused more on system design in my preparation because that's where I failed the last time I interviewed.

-Understand that **luck is involved in the interview process**, you may have prepared a lot but:
+**Luck is involved in the interview process**, you may have prepared a lot but:

 - you might get stage fright during the interview, you can decrease the anxiety effect with enough practice but I guess that this feeling will always be there
 - you might be unable to make progress because the problem is too hard to solve because you didn't practice that topic enough or you just missed that small insight